GodV: 2017 season

-Godv transformed into a PlayerUnknown's Battlegrounds professional player and formed the Four Angry Men (4AM) team as the boss and the captain.
+Godv transformed into a PlayerUnknown's Battlegrounds professional player and joined the Four Angry Men (4AM) team.
 In October 2017, Wei Zhen led 4AM in the Banana Project International Invitational and won the runner-up.
 In November 2017, 4AM won the runner-up in the G-Star PlayerUnknown's Battlegrounds Asia Invitational.

 2018 season

 In February, 4AM won the first place in the SLI PlayerUnknown's Battlegrounds World Championship for two consecutive games and ranked eighth in total points.
 In June, 4AM won the championship in the TPP finals of the PCPI China Invitational.

 2019 season

-In September, In September 2018, 4AM won the PCL Summer Championship of FPP mode with a total of 241 points and 146 kills.
+In September 2019, 4AM won the PCL Summer Championship of FPP mode with a total of 241 points and 146 kills.
 In November 2019, 4am, ifty, qm, and vc four mainland teams played on behalf of the pcl region, went to participate in the PGC, which is the highest specification event in the official league of PUBG Esports, and won the third place with 99 points, next to geng and faze.